 For someone who has worked their entire life, unemployment is a peculiarly unsettling kind of purgatory.
-This “social work practitioner” was not… practitioning… for nearly 16 months.
-I voluntarily resigned my position with Catholic Charities in December 2012 because, as John Lennon once wrote, “Life is what happens to you while you’re busy making other plans.”
+This social work practitioner was not “practitioning” for nearly 16 months, having resigned my position in keeping with a favorite John Lennon lyric that says, “Life is what happens to you while you’re busy making other plans.”
 That thing that happened had to do with family illness requiring boots on the ground on a full-time basis, and mine were the most qualified boots in the family.
 Leaving the workforce was the easiest hard decision I’ve ever had to make.

 At first it was fine, as my attention was appropriately drawn to the business at hand, but then, in my in between moments, I started noticing the figurative dripping of the faucet.
 I felt left behind, somehow, that the pace of life had been slowing dramatically as the world rushed forward without me.
 And as sweet as that slowing was, in some ways, it soon became scary and disorienting.
 Living close to a major highway I had, for years, been used to the sound of traffic.
 Several months after plucking myself from the workforce, that formerly familiar sound of cars and trucks took on a different tone.
 When the wind blew in the right direction I’d hear the morning rush and think, “That’s the sound of people going to work.”
 It was a lonely time and as the months wore on that sound took on an increasingly ominous tone.